eb46/eb46/README.md

 ### Hi there, I'm Eric! 👋

 I'm a Software Engineer and Photographer based in Southern California.
-I'm currently working as a Software Engineer for [JMJ Financial](https://web.jmj.me/).
+I'm currently working as a Software Engineer for [ONRAMP](https://onrampcard.com/).
 Let's connect!

 "If you want to go fast, go alone.
 If you want to go far, go together." - African Proverb